 The first thing I came across was this old clock.
 I had made over a very similar one when hubs and I were on an HGTV show called Trash to Treasure soon after we met!
 I always thought that if I came across another one that I’d buy and make it over for our own house so this buy was a no-brainer for me 🙂

-Our house in the burbs has a wooden fence that surrounds it.
+You know the proverb: the grass is always greener on the other side of the fence!
+Well, our house in the burbs has a wooden fence that surrounds it.
 It’s great that it defines the boundaries, but it’s not so great for privacy.
 As you can see by the picture below, we have a distracting view of our neighbour’s pool in the back yard.
-As if the sightline isn’t bad enough, noise transference is an issue too.
+No grass – just a cool, refreshing, inviting pool that we don’t have access to 🙂 As if the sightline isn’t bad enough, noise transference is an issue too.

 During the long winter months we grabbed videos from the library and hunkered down for some marathon TV watching on Sunday mornings.
 One day hubs came home with a series of Looney Toons cartoons – famous for characters such as Bugs Bunny, Porky Pig, Marvin the Martian and Foghorn Leghorn.
 Did you know that Bugs Bunny even has a star on the Hollywood Walk of Fame?!

 Hubs is a Foghorn Leghorn fan and has one of those minds that remembers lines from movies and catch phrases (me, not so much!).
 He was intently on the look-out for one of his favourite episodes where Foghorn Leghorn looses his feathers.
 Did you ever see that one?
 If not, here’s a 9-second clip where you’ll hear Hubs’ favourite Foghorn catchphrase.